xbchaos/docs/docs/networking.md

 The ServiceLB controller watches Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/) with the `spec.type` field set to `LoadBalancer`.

 For each LoadBalancer Service, a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) is created in the `kube-system` namespace.
-This DaemonSet in turn creates Pods with a `svc-` prefix, on each node.
+This DaemonSet in turn creates Pods with a `svclb-` prefix, on each node.
 These Pods use iptables to forward traffic from the Pod's NodePort, to the Service's ClusterIP address and port.

 If the ServiceLB Pod runs on a node that has an external IP configured, the node's external IP is populated into the Service's `status.loadBalancer.ingress` address list.
 Otherwise, the node's internal IP is used.